-If you are a member of ACCA, to be eligible to submit a Research and Analysis Project, you must
+To be eligible to submit a Research and Analysis Project, you must

-- Have passed the three ACCA Applied Skills examinations Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9) - Have passed, or gained exemption from, the other six papers at the Knowledge Level and Skills Level.
-Note that conditional exemptions do not qualify you to submit the RAP.

-- Have completed the ACCA Ethics and Professional Skills module (or the previous Professional Ethics module) - Be up-to-date with the payment of your ACCA subscription fees. - Demonstrate currency of knowledge by being a full member of ACCA of good standing (that is have an up to date CPD record).
-Members must have passed papers 7, 8, 9 or equivalent no earlier than 2000.
-If you have papers equivalent to 1-6 from pre-2000 please contact acca@brookes.ac.uk for advice on whether you are eligible.
+- Have passed the three ACCA Applied Skills examinations Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9) during the period Jan 2000 - May 2026 - Have passed, or gained exemption from, the other six papers at the Knowledge Level and Skills Level in the period Jan 2000 May 2026. - Have completed the ACCA Ethics and Professional Skills module (or the previous Professional Ethics module) - Be up-to-date with the payment of your ACCA fees. - Be a full member of ACCA and have made an annual declaration of CPD compliance to ACCA

-If you gained exemptions from Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9) then you are not eligible for the BSc Applied Accounting.
+If you have exemptions from Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9) then you are not eligible for the BSc Applied Accounting.